gmac/schema-stitching-handbook/versioning-schema-releases/README.md

 }
 ```

 The `name` argument is a GitHub branch name for this release candidate.
-Running that mutation, you should get a response that includes the `pullRequestUrl` of a newly-created PR in the remote repo containing the initial schema version (if you didn't get a PR link, check your repo config).
-Review the PR on GitHub, then **merge it!** You can also get fancy and merge it with a local mutation:
+Running that mutation, you should get a response that includes the `pullRequestUrl` of a newly-created PR in the remote repo containing the initial schema version (if you don't get a link, check your repo config).
+Review the PR on GitHub, then **merge it!** You can also get fancy and merge it using a local mutation:

 ```graphql
 mutation {